microsoft/azure-iot-developer-kit/docs/_projects/06-door-monitor.md

 ### A. SendGrid Deployment

-To provision the service, we will use the **‘Deploy to Azure’** button to provision Azure services.
+To provision the service, we will use the **Deploy to Azure** button to provision Azure services.
 The button enables quick and easy deployment of your open source projects to Microsoft Azure.

 Click **Deploy to Azure** below.